 After long six months of diplomatic and military tensions in the eastern Mediterranean, the conflict between Turkey and Greece over maritime boundaries is, probably, coming to a point of diplomatic rationality.
 The Turkish Ministry of Foreign Affairs announced, on Monday, that the exploratory talks between Turkey and Greece shall resume on January 25th in Istanbul.
 Amid the military tensions aroused in the Mediterranean, last summer, Turkish and Hellenic militaries had some episodes of technical talks, but they did not lead to any solutions.

-The upcoming round of talks is the 61st to discuss the issue of the continental shelf of Turkey and the demarcation of an Eexclusive Eeconomic Zone (EEZ) between Turkey and Greece.
+The upcoming round of talks is the 61st to discuss the issue of the continental shelf of Turkey and the demarcation of an Exclusive Economic Zone (EEZ) between Turkey and Greece.
 Since 2002, the talks have going on in Greek and Turkish cities, alternatively.
 The last exploratory talks between Greece and Turkey took place in 2016.
-Greece rejected to participate in the talks planned, last year, in Turkey, in protest to Turkey’s deployment of the seismic research ship, Oruç Reis, to the disputed EEZ between Turkey and Greece, in July.
-For 82 days, Oruç Reis navigated the sea, guarded by warships, submarines, and helicopters affiliated to the Turkish naval forces.
+Greece refused to participate in the talks planned, last year, in Turkey, in protest of Turkey’s deployment of the seismic research ship, Oruç Reis, to the disputed EEZ between Turkey and Greece, in July.
+For 82 days, Oruç Reis navigated the sea, guarded by warships, submarines, and helicopters affiliated with the Turkish naval forces.

-Obviously, Turkey’s goal from using military power to stir up the stagnant waters in the quiet basin of the Mediterranean, was to put a pressure on Greece before the planned exploratory talks, last year.
-But the whole situation backfired on Turkey, afterwards.
+Obviously, Turkey’s goal from using military power to stir up the stagnant waters in the quiet basin of the Mediterranean, was to put pressure on Greece before the planned exploratory talks, last year.
+But the whole situation backfired on Turkey, afterward.
 Rather than improving Turkey’s position in the negotiations, the use of military power led to further political complications that made Turkey’s mission to realize the blue homeland (Mavi Vatan) goal, more challenging.
-Unfortunately, the militarization of foreign policy is an old toxic habit of the Turkish state, that keeps it losing on almost all of its diplomatic battles since 1920s.
+Unfortunately, the militarization of foreign policy is an old toxic habit of the Turkish state, that has kept it losing on almost all of its diplomatic battles since the 1920s.

-Meanwhile, massive shifts in the diplomatic interactions between the east Mediterranean countries has happened, in an attempt to deter Turkey.
+Meanwhile, massive shifts in the diplomatic interactions between the East Mediterranean countries have happened, in an attempt to deter Turkey.
 On August 1st, France and Cyprus announced that their “Defense Cooperation Agreement,” signed in April 2017, entered into force.
-The agreement ensures cooperation on “energy resources, crisis management, counter-terrorism and maritime security.”
+The agreement ensures cooperation on “energy resources, crisis management, counter-terrorism, and maritime security.”
 The activation of the agreement, at this particular time, came in direct response to Turkey’s military presence in the Mediterranean.

 “Turkey, no more, can ignore the relationship between Greece and Egypt,” said Turkish Minister of National Defense, Hulusi Akar, in November, while presenting the military budget proposal for the year 2021, to the Plan and Budget Committee of the Grand National Assembly of Turkey (TBMM).
 In the past two decades, every time Greece approached Egypt to sign an EEZ agreement, Egypt used to turn the Greeks’ request down out of respect for Turkey.
 But, the widening political rift between the Egyptian and the Turkish states, since 2013, left Egypt with no other option but to side with Greece and its European allies, this time.

 For Turkey to succeed in realizing its legitimate rights lost in the Mediterranean, three things need to happen.
-First, president Erdogan has to stop making provocative fiery statements about the Greek-Turkey conflict.
-Second, the Turkish state has to improve its diplomatic skills and adopt a more open foreign policy towards all east Mediterranean nations, especially Egypt.
-Third, Turkey really needs to stop flexing its military muscles every time it gets impatient with the slow-by-nature diplomatic endeavors.
+First, President Erdogan has to stop making provocative fiery statements about the Greek-Turkey conflict.
+Second, the Turkish state has to improve its diplomatic skills and adopt a more open foreign policy towards all East Mediterranean nations, especially Egypt.
+Third, Turkey needs to stop flexing its military muscles every time it gets impatient with the slow-by-nature diplomatic endeavors.